Battletoads in Battlemaniacs: Release

-Battletoads in Battlemaniacs was first released for the SNES in North America in June 1993, in Europe in October 1993, in Australia in 1993 and in Japan on January 7, 1994 for the SNES.
+Battletoads in Battlemaniacs was first released for the SNES in North America in June 1993, in Europe in October 1993, in Australia in 1993 and in Japan on January 7, 1994.

-The game was ported in 1994 to the Sega Master System by Syrox Developments and was going to be published in Europe by Virgin Interactive with a slated July 1994 launch date.
+The game was ported in 1994 to the Master System by Syrox Developments and was going to be published in Europe by Virgin Interactive Entertainment with a slated July 1994 launch date.
 However, the European release was pulled at the last moment for unknown reasons and with the game already having been reviewed by the British video game press.
-The game was released in a barely finished state by Tectoy in Brazil in 1996; it is an unpolished build of the game, with some stages not having music and minor glitches, some including a choppy scrolling floor in the bonus stages and invisible obstacles in the turbo tunnel.
+The game was released in a barely finished state by Tec Toy in Brazil in 1996; it is an unpolished build of the game, with some stages not having music and minor glitches, some including a choppy scrolling floor in the bonus stages and invisible obstacles in the turbo tunnel.

+The SNES version of the game was re-released on the Nintendo Classics service on February 21, 2024.

 Reception

 GameRankings, a game review aggregator, assigned Battletoads in Battlemaniacs for the SNES an averaged score of 78% based on two reviews.
 Retrospectively, the staff of GamesRadar ranked the SNES version as the 30th best game on the platform, praising it for having "some of the best graphics on the system" and offering "one hell of an experience," stating: "The bosses are massive, the music is rockin', and the ever-present '90s attitude is in full effect—who cares if it's a cynical knock-off of TMNT when it looks and plays this good?"
 In 2013, Arcade Sushi ranked it as the fourth best retro game in the beat 'em up genre.
 In 2018, Complex listed the game #39 on their The Best Super Nintendo Games of All Time writing: "Battletoads in Battlemanaics doesn’t quite live up to the original, but it’s an awesome ride all the same.
 And it’s not as hard.

 Andy Smith from Sega Power gave the Master System version 72%, praising the game for its "varied types of action" and "occasional humorous touches", but criticizing it for its "mediocre graphics", "button-stabbing tendencies" and its high difficulty.
 Smith's most common complaint was the game's lack of originality, explaining that "Battletoads had shades of originality.
 Battlemaniacs just has shades."
 He described the game as "showing signs of rapid aging."